Termination for Cause

 Indicate reason No. 3, Involuntary Separation.
 To avoid delaying payment, the form must be correct and complete, referencing all final pay items due.
 Please also check the "Involuntary Separation" box at top of Hand-drawn Warrant Request Form.

 Employee Services Responsibilities

 - Assist each department with any issues and questions.

 - Process any requested pull/cancelation related to the termination.

-- Process all termination hand-drawn requests in a timely manner, provided all information is complete and the HRMS is available for use.
+- Process all termination hand-drawn requests in a timely manner, provided all information is complete and HCM is available for use.

 Time Frame for Final Pay With Termination For Cause

-Employees who are terminated for cause and working in Colorado are entitled to receive their final payment no later than twenty four hours after the start of the Payroll Departments next regularly scheduled workday.
-For employee's who live and work in other states, those state regulations must be reviewed to determine proper final payment rules for terminations.
+Employees who are terminated for cause and working in Colorado are entitled to receive their final payment no later than 24 hours after the start of the payroll department's next regularly scheduled workday.
+For employees who live and work in other states, those state regulations must be reviewed to determine proper final payment rules for terminations.
 Meeting this requirement involves effective and timely coordination, and sufficient advance notice to Employee Services.

-Processing may be delayed if HRMS is not available.
+Processing may be delayed if HCM is not available.

-For more information, see the Separation of Employment (Termination) guide.
+For more information, see the Separation of Employment (Termination) page.